Estimation in functional regression for general exponential families: Introduction

-As an aid to the reader, we present our construction of the estimating sequence for~\cref{achieve.mmax} in two stages.
-First (Section~\ref{known}) we assume that both the mean~$\mu$ and the covariance kernel~$K$ are known.
-This allows us to emphasize the key ideas in our proofs without the many technical details that need to be handled when~$\mu$ and~$K$ are estimated in the natural way.
-Many of those details involve the spectral theory of compact operators.
+Our minimax upper bound result (Theorem~\ref{thmeupper}) is proved in Section~\ref{upperproof}.
+The minimax lower bound result (Theorem~\ref{thmelower}) is established in Section~\ref{lowerproof}.
+The proof of Theorem~\ref{thmeupper} depends on an approximation result (Lemma~\ref{AnBn}) for maximum likelihood estimators in exponential family models for parameters whose dimensions change with sample size.
+As an aid to the reader, we present our proof of Theorem~\ref{thmeupper} in two stages.
+In Section~\ref{known}, we assume that both the mean $\mu$ and the covariance kernel $K$ are known.
+This allows us to emphasize the key ideas in our proofs.
+We proceed in Section~\ref{unknown} to the case where $\mu$ and $K$ are estimated.
+The proofs for the lemmas are collected together in Section~\ref{lemmaproof}.
+Some of them invoke the perturbation-theoretic results collected in the supplemental article [\cite{DouPollardZhou2012Supplemental}].

-We have found some of the results that we need quite difficult to dig out of the spectral theory literature.
-In Section~\ref{spectral} we summarize the theory that we use to control errors when approximating~$K$: some of it is a rearrangement of ideas from \citet{HallHorowitz2007AnnStat} and \citet{HallHosseini2006}; some is adapted from the notes by \citet{Bosq2000linear} and the monograph by \citet{BirmanSolomjak1987}; and some, such as the material in subsection~\ref{spectral.projections} on approximation of projections, we believe to be new.

-Armed with the spectral theory, we proceed in Section~\ref{unknown} to the case where~$\mu$ and~$K$ are estimated.
-We emphasize the parallels with the argument for known~$\mu$ and~$K$, postponing the proofs of the extra approximation arguments (mostly collected together as Lemma~\ref{txxn}) to the following section.

-The final two sections of the paper establish a bound on the Hellinger distance between members of an exponential family, the key to our change of measure argument, and a maximal inequality for Gaussian processes.